carlinjshaw/unit20module15/12-React/01-Activities/02-Stu_Create-Vite/README.md

 ## Before We Begin

 Initializing a React application using `npm create vite` is fast and simple.
-Like the `webpack` & `webpack-dev-server` tools we covered last unit, Vite is a tool that supports a development server which includes ES Module syntax and Hot Module Replacement (HMR), as well as a build tool which bundles your application into a production-ready setup using Rollup (a Webpack-like tool).
+Vite is a tool that supports a development server which includes ES Module syntax and Hot Module Replacement (HMR), as well as a build tool which bundles your application into a production-ready setup using Rollup (a Webpack-like tool if you are familiar it).

 ### When you would like to scaffold a new `vite` application on your own, follow these steps